Child Custody Bond: A Closer Look

 If you are applying or looking to have your ex-partner apply for a Child Custody Bond, reach out to a professional, legal representative to discuss your situation.

-Then, seek a reputable Surety Bond Company who can write this type of court bond and their coverage.
+Then, seek a reputable Surety Bond Company who can write this type of court bond and its coverage.

 To qualify for a Child Custody Bond, a surety underwriter will include a review of the following: